-While the regulators have recognized that the restructuring of ICAs will be an iterative process, institutions are expected to take a thoughtful and incremental approach to addressing any perceived imbalances in the risk profile of their incentive compensation programs.
-At this stage, compensation committee members of financial institutions should be ensuring that management is implementing the final guidance and considering the guidance when evaluating proposed compensation arrangements.
+The restructuring of ICAs has been an iterative process.
+At this stage, compensation committee members of financial institutions should be ensuring that management is implementing the final guidance and considering it when evaluating proposed compensation arrangements.
+To date, favored design changes have included: